Viewing Your Life From A New Perspective

 Page 6 excerpt from . . .

-If you answered no to most of these questions, then this is the e-book for you.
-I am going to show you how to find your dream, your passion and your life’s purpose.
+If you answered a resounding “no!” to most of these questions, then this is the e-book for you.
+I am going to show you how to find your dream, your passion, and your life’s purpose.

 Don’t believe me?

 That’s okay, just read along anyway.

 The 8WomenDream Project was formed in 2008 to explore the art of finding, then living your big dream.
 I am not talking about the dreaming you do in bed at night, but the kind of future-dreaming you did as a child.